reflectoring/reflectoring.github.io/_posts/2021-06-16-spring-cloud-aws-ses.md

 ### Configuring the Mail Sender Beans

-Spring Cloud AWS provides `SimpleEmailServiceMailSender` and configure a Spring org.springframework.mail.MailSender implementation for the client to be used.
+Spring Cloud AWS provides `SimpleEmailServiceMailSender` which is an implementation of the `MailSender` interface from Spring's mail abstraction.
-`SimpleEmailServiceMailSender` sends emails with the Amazon Simple Email Service in AWS Java SDK.
-So it does not have dependencies on the Java Mail API.
-It can be used to send simple mail messages in plain text without any attachments.
+`SimpleEmailServiceMailSender` sends emails with Amazon SES using the AWS SDK for Java.
+It can be used to send simple email messages in plain text without any attachments.
 A configuration with the necessary elements will look like this:

-Let us first set up the `MailSender` in a Spring `configuration` class:
 ```java
 @Configuration
 public class MailConfig {